Training Energy-Based Normalizing Flow with Score-Matching Objectives: Related Works

 A key focus in the field of flow-based modeling is to reduce the computational expense associated with evaluating the ML objective~\citep{Gresele2020RelativeGO, Song2019MintNetBI, Hoogeboom2019EmergingCF, Ma2019MaCowMC, Lu2020WoodburyTF, Meng2022ButterflyFlowBI, Tomczak2016ImprovingVA}.
 These acceleration methods can be classified into two categories based on their underlying mechanisms.

 \textbf{Specially Designed Linear Transformations.}~A majority of the existing works~\citep{Song2019MintNetBI, Hoogeboom2019EmergingCF, Ma2019MaCowMC, Lu2020WoodburyTF, Meng2022ButterflyFlowBI, Tomczak2016ImprovingVA} have attempted to accelerate the computation of Jacobian determinants in the ML objective by exploiting linear transformations with special structures.
 For example, the authors in \citep{Song2019MintNetBI} proposed to constrain the weights in linear layers as lower triangular matrices to speed up training.
 The authors in \citep{Hoogeboom2019EmergingCF, Ma2019MaCowMC} proposed to adopt convolutional layers with masked kernels to accelerate the computation of Jacobian determinants.
 The authors in~\citep{Tomczak2016ImprovingVA} leveraged orthogonal transformations to bypass the direct computation of Jacobian determinants.
 More recently, the authors in~\citep{Meng2022ButterflyFlowBI} proposed to utilize linear operations with special \textit{butterfly} structures~\citep{Dao2019LearningFA} to reduce the cost of calculating the determinants.
-Although these techniques avoid the $\Oof{D^3L}$ computation, they impose limitations on the learnable transformations, which potentially limits their capacity to capture complex feature representations, as discussed in~\citep{Gresele2020RelativeGO, Behrmann2018InvertibleRN, Chen2019ResidualFF}.
+Although these techniques avoid the $\Oof{D^3L}$ computation, they impose restrictions on the learnable transformations, which potentially limits their capacity to capture complex feature representations, as discussed in~\citep{Gresele2020RelativeGO, Behrmann2018InvertibleRN, Chen2019ResidualFF}.
+Our experimental findings presented in Appendix~\ref{apx:impact} support this concept, demonstrating that flow-based models with unconstrained linear layers outperform those with linear layers restricted by lower / upper triangular weight matrices~\citep{Song2019MintNetBI} or those using lower–upper (LU) decomposition~\citep{Kingma2018GlowGF}.

 \textbf{Specially Designed Optimization Process.}~To address the aforementioned restrictions, a recent study~\citep{Gresele2020RelativeGO} proposed the relative gradient method for optimizing flow-based models with arbitrary linear transformations.
 In this method, the gradients of the ML objective are converted into their relative gradients by multiplying themselves with $\mW^T\mW$, where $\mW \in \Rdd$ represents the weight matrix in a linear transformation.
 Since $\dd{\mW}{\log \abs{\det \of{\mW}}}\mW^T\mW=\mW$, evaluating relative gradients is more computationally efficient than calculating the standard gradients according to $\dd{\mW}{\log \abs{\det \of{\mW}}}=(\mW^T)^{-1}$.
 While this method reduces the training time complexity from $\Oof{D^3L}$ to $\Oof{D^2L}$, a significant downside to this approach is that it introduces approximation errors with a magnitude of $o(\mW)$, which can escalate relative to the weight matrix values.